 Although it has four official courses, Asahidake is not advised for beginners and intermediates.
 Those courses are pretty much wide cat tracks and would get very boring after two or three runs.

 You’ll find cafeterias at the bottom and top stations, and the one at the bottom serves excellent curry and a variety of other dishes at decent prices.
 A small convenience store sells delicious pork buns (perfect to snack on while waiting in the ropeway line), souvenirs and a few essential items.
+Just make sure you bring plenty of cash as there are no ATMs.

 Unless your kids are gun powder skiers with experience in the back or side country, or you’re bringing your own babysitter to look after the kids while you ski, Asahidake is not for families.Search Hotels